 - Combine spices and rub all over pork.

 - Add remaining apple slices and onion slices to slow cooker.

 - Mix together apple cider with mustard and pour in the slow cooker.

 - Cook on high for 4-6 hours or 8-10 hours on low.

 - I use a pork loin roast because it is lean and tender.
-A pork tenderloin or pork butt can be substituted.
+Pork tenderloin or pork butt can be substituted.
 I would only cook the pork tenderloin for 4 hours on high and the pork butt can be cooked up to 10 hours on low in your slow cooker.

 - This Apple Pork Roast is great leftover on sandwiches–or even as Shredded Pork Sandwiches.

 More Pork Loin Recipes

 - Crock Pot Pork and Sauerkraut